-Incompatibilities: acids, oxidising agents.
+Incompatibilities: strong acids, strong bases, strong oxidising agents.

 Fire Decomposition: This product is likely to decompose only after heating to dryness, followed by further strong heating.
 Carbon dioxide, and if combustion is incomplete, carbon monoxide and smoke.
 Nitrogen and its compounds, and under some circumstances, oxides of nitrogen.
 Occasionally hydrogen cyanide gas in reducing atmospheres.
 Hydrogen chloride gas, other compounds of chlorine.
 Water.
 Carbon monoxide poisoning produces headache, weakness, nausea, dizziness, confusion, dimness of vision, disturbance of judgment, and unconsciousness followed by coma and death.